 How is your posture?
 No, I am not asking if you can walk with a book perched on top of your head (oops kind of old school).
 However, if you can, then go you!
 When I mention posture, I mean how is it good is at keeping your body in its natural alignment?
 Maintaining a properly aligned posture is important because it helps decrease tension and helps you to avoid awkward positioning when doing everyday tasks, both at work and at home.
 Strong, flexible muscles aid in better posture!
 Coupling foam rolling with some simple corrective exercises can go a long way to helping you be a more efficient machine!

 A simple truth of life is that we are hard on our bodies.
 We work hard, and some of us play even harder.
 Sometimes the most random things, like standing (or sitting) for too long, can start a flurry of aches and pains that you probably wish were not there.
 Using foam rollers to work out those tight muscles aids in the breakdown of adhesions, and help the muscles in question burn off leftover lactic acid.
 This makes them more efficient, like those rubber bands I mentioned earlier, thereby making us healthier.

-ust like one yoga class does not a yogi make, having a one-and-done mentality when it comes to foam rolling will not benefit you going forward.
-To really see the benefits of the practice, you will be best served by regular use of your foam roller.
+Just like one yoga class does not an expert yogi make, having a one-and-done mentality when it comes to foam rolling will not benefit you going forward.
+To really see the benefits of the practice, you will be best served by the regular use of your foam roller.
 Regular foam rolling can help prevent cramps and will even strengthen your muscles long term.
 Sure, you may have a little discomfort in the beginning, as with any other form of improvement, it will get better over time, and will save you from worse pain, and even injury down the line.